Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Methodology

-{\bf Reverse R\&R Module.} The primary function of the Reverse R\&R module is to generate the equivariant tensor property predictions based on the crystal global features from the Prediction module.
+The primary function of the Reverse R\&R module is to generate the equivariant tensor property predictions based on the crystal global features from the Prediction module.
 First, the Reverse R\&R module transforms $\boldsymbol{G}^\mathrm{final}$ into a tensor output, as follows: